kasthack-labs/kasthack.AutoTagging/README.md

 * Remove `using Dapper` from your source.
 * Add `using kasthack.Autotagging.DapperProxy` to source files / global using.
 * (optionally) Set `TaggingSqlMapper.AppName`
 * Boom!
-All database queries sent through dapper start with the comment
+All database queries sent through dapper start with the comment:

 ```sql
 -- App: {app_name}